kubernetes/enhancements/keps/sig-storage/3476-volume-group-snapshot/README.md

 	VolumeSnapshotHandles []string
 }

+// VolumeSnapshotHandlePair defines a pair of a source volume handle and a snapshot handle type VolumeSnapshotHandlePair struct {
+        // VolumeHandle is a unique id returned by the CSI driver to identify a volume
+	// on the storage system
+        VolumeHandle string

+        // SnapshotHandle is a unique id returned by the CSI driver to identify a volume
+        // snapshot on the storage system
+        SnapshotHandle string
+}

 Type VolumeGroupSnapshotContentStatus struct {
         // VolumeGroupSnapshotHandle is a unique id returned by the CSI driver
         // to identify the VolumeGroupSnapshot on the storage system.